 nvidia-smi

-A successful run prints a table with the driver version, GPU model, memory usage, and running processes.
-Example format (values vary):
+A successful run prints a table with the driver version, CUDA runtime compatibility, GPU model, memory usage, and running processes.
+Driver and CUDA version numbers change frequently, so treat the version fields as installed-state proof rather than fixed article values.

 sudo dnf install nvidia-settings -y